Getting Started¶

 Requirements¶

 JarvisCore requires Python 3.10 or later.
-No infrastructure is required to run a minimal agent — the first working example in this guide uses only an LLM API key.
+No infrastructure is required to run a minimal agent.
+The first working example in this guide uses only an LLM API key.

 Optional: Docker is required for two capabilities:

-jarviscore nexus up— starts the local Nexus broker and gateway for OAuth2 credential managementjarviscore-framework[browser]— Playwright runs in a Docker-managed Chromium for browser automation
+jarviscore nexus upstarts the local Nexus broker and gateway for OAuth2 credential managementjarviscore-framework[browser]runs Playwright in a Docker-managed Chromium for browser automation

 If you are not using Nexus or browser automation, Docker is not needed.